 Agricultural operations can also receive reduced property tax bills for land in agricultural production by limiting the property tax assessment of such land to the value of the land for agricultural production, rather than its full development value.

 In accordance with NYS law, a public hearing is held annually on proposed modifications to Greene County Agricultural District No. 124 based on the 2021 annual district review.
 A map depicting the proposed modifications is available for public review on file at the Greene County Clerk’s Office.

-From October 1 through October 30 of each year, any municipality whose territory is in Agricultural District No. 124, any State Agency or any landowner within or adjacent to the district may request an addition to the district.
-A ‘Request for Inclusion’ form and an ‘Agricultural District Review Worksheet’ must be completed and sent to Greene County Economic Development, Tourism & Planning, 411 Main Street, Catskill, N.Y.
-12414 by October 30.
+From November 1 through November 30 of each year, any municipality whose territory is in Agricultural District No. 124, any State Agency or any landowner within or adjacent to the district may request an addition to the district.
+An ‘Agricultural District 124 Application Form’ must be completed and sent to Greene County Economic Development, Tourism & Planning, 411 Main Street, Suite 419, Catskill, N.Y.
+12414 by November 30, 2023.

 At the end of the thirty (30) day period, the Greene County Agricultural and Farmland Protection Board (AFPB) will meet to review the proposed additions.
 A public hearing will be held on the proposed additions and recommendations of the AFPB.
 The dates and times of the AFPB meetings and public hearing will be posted.